oc-shopaholic/oc-shopaholic-plugin/README.md

 The development of Shopaholic’s ecosystem is guided by the similar philosophies of October CMS and Unix like operating systems, where the main focus is to create simple microarchitecture solutions that communicate with each other through smart APIs.

+# Documentation

+The complete documentation of official ecosystem plugin can be found [here](https://github.com/lovata/oc-shopaholic-plugin/wiki).